KrzysztofRomanczuk/KrzysztofRomanczuk/README.md

 - Data Analytics

 🌱 I’m currently learning:
-- JavaScript
+- JavaScript > Node

 💞️ I’m looking to collaborate on:
-- Interesting projects in Python
+- Interesting projects in Python and JS

 📫 How to reach me:
 - LinkedIn